Legacy Systems are not the problem.

 Uh, if that’s how you really feel, then there’s really nothing I can say.
 It’s sad, but it is what it is.

 But something to consider: fintech companies have taken lots of core deposit business from community institutions because they offer products and services that can’t be done using a legacy system.
 We’re talking about companies like Digit, Acorns, Zelle, and Square.
-And forgetting the deposit dollars for the moment, think about the exchange fees.
-Are you sure you are OK with that?
+And forgetting the deposit dollars for the moment, think about the exchange fees the bank is losing.
+Is top managment really OK with that?

 Maybe your customers aren’t complaining.
-But I guarantee you they are taking money from their deposit accounts and giving them to fintech companies.
+But I guarantee you they are taking money from their deposit accounts and giving them to fintech companies. (iN 2022, almost have of people who have a long-standing banking relationship are actively using a FinTech to pay bills, make purchases and transmit money.
 Either way, the loss is yours.

-Marketing, IT, and Retail Support people haven’t been able to successfully communicate the need to management.
+Middle Management (Marketing, IT, and Retail Support people) haven’t been able to successfully communicate the need for legacy integration to management.

 Preparing a project proposal is not easy.
 Nor is it simple.
 It’s hard work and requires some focused time to analyze, calculate and present.
 So, I get it.
 But there are ways.
-What has worked for me is to go get the ACH logs for your OLB customers and aggregate all the transactions to money-service offerings, to fintechs like Digit, Acorns, Zelle and whomever.
+What has worked for me for banking clients is to go get the ACH logs for your OLB customers and aggregate all the transactions to money-service offerings, to fintechs like Digit, Acorns, Zelle and whomever.
 The frequency and amount of those transaction will be an eyeopener.
 The idea here that any manager who has loss-aversion syndrome, will be repelled by the regular loss so many deposits—and the loss of exchange fees, as well.
+(Same principal applies to non-bank companies.
+The key is to find and demonstrate the dollar loss.
+That usually gets top management’s attention.)

 That was a joke, right?
 (Wyoming’s budget for 2022, by the way, is said to be a bit more than $2.5 Billion.)
 Here’s the thing, a core integration is often done as the same time as at least one functional transactional application.
 For example, if you have a CRM, then that is probably attached to a core integration.
 If you have automatic ACH processing, that also likely has a core integrator in the mix.
 In that case, the cost of integration is added to the cost of the functional application.
 (We’re actually talking about APIs here, just to be clear.)